Polyester: History

 In 1926, United States–based DuPont began research on large molecules and synthetic fibers.
 This early research, headed by Wallace Carothers, centered on what became nylon, which was one of the first synthetic fibers.
 Carothers was working for DuPont at the time.
 Carothers' research was incomplete and had not advanced to investigating the polyester formed from mixing ethylene glycol and terephthalic acid.
 In 1928 polyester was patented in Britain by the British General Electric Company.
 Carothers' project was revived by British scientists Whinfield and Dickson, who patented polyethylene terephthalate (PET) or PETE in 1941.
 Polyethylene terephthalate forms the basis for synthetic fibers like Dacron, Terylene and polyester.
 In 1946, DuPont bought all legal rights from Imperial Chemical Industries (ICI).

+Environmental impact

-Biodegradation and environmental concerns
+Biodegradation

 The Futuro houses were made of fibreglass-reinforced polyester plastic; polyester-polyurethane, and poly(methyl methacrylate).
 One house was found to be degrading by cyanobacteria and Archaea.